VisDunneRight/WWOVis/README.md

 Largest outstanding items:

 functionality
-- enter/exit/update refinement: bipartite links do not update properly and scatterplot axis re-appends with each button click.
 - interactions: incorporate mouseover and click interactions to highlight information and filter data across visualizations

 visualization